Marco-Congedo/Diagonalizations.jl/docs/src/index.md

 ### Disclaimer

-This version is throughoutly tested for the case of real data input, not tested at all for the case of complex data input.
+This version is throughoutly tested for both the case of real and complex data input.
 Independent reviewers for both the code and the documentation are welcome.